2022–23 Howard Bison men's basketball team

 The 2022–23 Howard Bison men's basketball team represented Howard University in the 2022–23 NCAA Division I men's basketball season.
-The Bison, led by fourth-year head coach Kenny Blakeney, played their home games at Burr Gymnasium in Washington, D.C. as members of the Mid-Eastern Athletic Conference.
-They finished the season 19–12, 11–3 in MEAC play to finish in first place.
-As the No. 1 seed, they defeated South Carolina State, Maryland Eastern Shore, and Norfolk State to win the MEAC tournament.
-They received the conference’s automatic bid to the NCAA tournament, Howard's first appearance in the tournament since 1992.
-As the No. 16 seed in the West Region, they were defeated by No. 1 seed Kansas in the First Round.
+The Bison, led by fourth-year head coach Kenny Blakeney, played their home games at Burr Gymnasium in Washington, D.C. as members of the Mid-Eastern Athletic Conference (MEAC).
+They finished the season 19–12, 11–3 in MEAC play, to finish in first place.
+As the No. 1 seed, they defeated South Carolina State, Maryland Eastern Shore and Norfolk State to win the MEAC tournament.
+They received the conference's automatic bid to the NCAA tournament, Howard's first appearance in the tournament since 1992.
+As the No. 16 seed in the West Region, they were defeated by No. 1 seed Kansas in the first round.

 Previous season

-The Bison finished the 2021–22 season 16–12, 9–5 in MEAC play to finish in second place.
+The Bison finished the 2021–22 season 16–12, 9–5 in MEAC play, to finish in second place.
 As the No. 2 seed, they were upset by No. 7 seed Coppin State in the quarterfinals of the MEAC tournament.